jOOQ/jOOQ-mcve/README.md

   - If you're using the commercial distributions, go to the `pom.xml` file, search for `<groupId>org.jooq</groupId>`, and replace by the appropriate `groupId`.
 If you're using the Open Source distribution, no change is needed.
 - The JDBC driver:
   - Go to the `pom.xml` file, replace the H2 driver `<dependency>` by yours, and adapt `${db.url}`, `${db.username}`, and `${db.password}`
-  - Go to the `org.jooq.mcve.test.MCVETest` class and replace URL, username, and password there as well
+  - Go to the `org.jooq.mcve.test.java.AbstractTest` class and replace URL, username, and password there as well

 In addition to the above, you probably need to adapt also:

 - The SQL script
 - The code generator configuration in the `pom.xml`
-- The actual test that is being run in `org.jooq.mcve.test.MCVETest`
+- The actual test that is being run in any of (depending on what you're using):
+  - `org.jooq.mcve.test.java.JavaTest`
+  - `org.jooq.mcve.test.kotlin.KotlinTest`
+  - `org.jooq.mcve.test.scala.ScalaTest`

 When you've set up your MCVE, run these statements again: